BriantOliveira/Personal-Notebook/class01.md

 If you want to read more about these other  types tests, I recommend this [article](https://www.softwaretestinghelp.com/types-of-software-testing/).

 ### What is Unit Testing?

 One of the smallest parts of your application is called units, testing these units to check whether is a fit for use or not is called unit testing.

 If you are going to create a test  for a given function or component of your code, then we need to make sure that the function or component by itself, separate from everything else, is doing what it is intended to do, no more, not less and mock rest of things which are not under test.

 ### What is End-to-end Testing?

+End-to-end testing involves an application flow from start to end.
+The purpose of this type of testing methodology is to simulate the real world as in a user scenario in order to validate the system that is under test for data integrity.

+The goals is to identify system dependencies and to ensure that the right information is passed between various systems components and system.

+It is performed from start to finish under real-world scenarios like communication of the application with hardware, network, database and other applications.